team-gamma-devs/spotly-client/README.md

 - **Built-in Unauthorized UI**: When a `requiredRole` is specified and the user's role does not match, AuthBox automatically displays a generic `Unauthorized` component.
 You do not need to handle this case manually.
 - **Flexibility**: You can pass any component or markup inside the `authorizedContent` and `unauthorizedContent` snippets.
 - **Primary Use Case**: Use this component in your layout files (e.g., `src/routes/app/manager/+layout.svelte`) to protect entire sections of your application based on user roles.

+# Client Configuration

+Inside `src/lib/config/content.json` you have updateable content that the client can manually update from the UI.